Covid: Travel test rule change and minister resigns over government record on Covid loan fraud

 Here are five things you need to know about the coronavirus pandemic this Monday evening.
 We'll have another update for you tomorrow morning.

-1. Covid tests to end for double-jabbed England arrivals
+1. Covid tests to end for double-jabbed arrivals in England and Scotland

-From 04:00 on 11 February, eligible fully-vaccinated passengers will no longer have to take a Covid test after arriving in England, the government has confirmed.
+From 04:00 GMT on 11 February, eligible fully-vaccinated passengers will no longer have to take a Covid test after arriving in England and Scotland.
 Rules have also been eased for unvaccinated travellers, who will no longer have to take a day eight test, but they will still have to take pre-departure and day two tests.
-Announcing details of the rule changes, Transport Secretary Grant Shapps told MPs everyone arriving in England, regardless of vaccination status, will still need to fill in a passenger locator form, which would be made "simpler and easier" to complete.
+Announcing details of the changes for England, Transport Secretary Grant Shapps told MPs all arrivals, regardless of vaccination status, will still need to fill in a passenger locator form, which would be made "simpler and easier" to complete.
+Scotland later said it was also adopting the change, and Wales and Northern Ireland are expected to follow suit.

 2. Tory minister resigns over government record on Covid loan fraud